 I’ve spent the last decade learning my trade as a genealogist, and hold credentials as a Certified GenealogistSM and Certified Genealogical LecturerSM from the Board for Certification of Genealogists® where I currently serve as a member of the Board of Trustees.
 I’m a member of the National Genealogical Society, the Association of Professional Genealogists, and, among others, the state genealogical societies of New Jersey, North Carolina, Virginia, Texas and Illinois.

 I’ve attended the National Institute on Genealogical Research (NIGR) at the National Archives in Washington, D.C., and completed Elizabeth Shown Mills’ course in Advanced Methodology and Evidence Analysis and Thomas W. Jones’ course in Writing and Publishing for Genealogists at the Institute of Genealogy & Historical Research (IGHR) at Samford University.
-I'm privileged now to serve on the faculty at IGHR and at the Salt Lake Institute of Genealogy (SLIG).
+I'm privileged now to serve on the faculty at IGHR, at the Salt Lake Institute of Genealogy (SLIG), at the Genealogical Research Institute of Pittsburgh (GRIP), and at Boston University’s Center for Professional Education.

 I’ve written for both the National Genealogical Society Quarterly (see Judy G. Russell, “`Don’t Stop There!’
-Connecting Josias Baker to His Burke County, North Carolina, Parents,” National Genealogical Society Quarterly, March 2011, 25-41) and the National Genealogical Society Magazine (see Judy G. Russell, “Autosomal DNA testing,” National Genealogical Society Magazine, October-December 2011, 38-43).
+Connecting Josias Baker to His Burke County, North Carolina, Parents,” National Genealogical Society Quarterly, March 2011, 25-41) and the National Genealogical Society Magazine (see Judy G. Russell, “Autosomal DNA testing,” National Genealogical Society Magazine, October-December 2011, 38-43, and “Fifty years of credentialing,” National Genealogical Society Magazine, January-March 2014, 15-19).

 I lecture on a wide variety of genealogical topics, ranging from using court records in our family history to understanding DNA testing.
 My current lecture list is in the Lecture link above, and I’d be happy to discuss new topics with any group interested in having me speak.
 Feel free to contact me about your particular needs.